rh-mobb/documentation/content/rosa/gpu/manual/index.md

 In essence, here we verify that NFD can detect the GPUs, run `nvidia-smi` on the GPU driver daemonset pod, run a simple CUDA vector addition test pod, and delete it.

-Note that the script could take a few minutes to complete.
-And if you were seeing any error(s) such as "No GPU nodes detected", etc., then you might want to try again in the next few minutes.
+Note that this validation step could take a few minutes to complete.
+And if you were seeing any error(s) such as "No GPU nodes detected", "Failed to run nvidia-smi", etc., then you might want to try again in the next few minutes.